Geography of Georgia (country): Environmental issues

-Beginning in the 1980s, Black Sea pollution has greatly harmed Georgia's tourist industry.
+Since the 1980s, Black Sea pollution has greatly harmed Georgia's tourist industry.
 Inadequate sewage treatment is the main cause of that condition.
 In Batumi, for example, only 18 percent of wastewater was treated before release into the sea as of the early 1990s.
 As of the early 1990s, an estimated 70 percent of surface water contained health-endangering bacteria to which Georgia's high rate of intestinal disease was attributed.

 The war in Abkhazia did substantial damage to the ecological habitats unique to that region.
 In other respects, experts considered Georgia's environmental problems less serious than those of more industrialized former Soviet republics.
 Solving Georgia's environmental problems was not a high priority of the national government in the post-Soviet years, however; in 1993 the minister for protection of the environment resigned to protest this inactivity.
 In January 1994, the Cabinet of Ministers announced a new, interdepartmental environmental monitoring system to centralize separate programs under the direction of the Ministry of Protection of the Environment.
 The system would include a central environmental and information and research agency.
 The Green Party used its small contingent in the parliament to press environmental issues in 1993.

 Georgia participates in a number of international environmental agreements.
 It is a party to: Air Pollution, Biodiversity, Climate Change, Climate Change-Kyoto Protocol, Desertification, Endangered Species, Hazardous Wastes, Law of the Sea, Ozone Layer Protection, Ship Pollution, and Wetlands.